- Address: Asunción

 The world championship for football clubs

 In 1980, Olimpia won their first world title after beating the Swedish club Malmö FF in Asunción in front of 47,000 fans.
-Club Olimpia also won the first leg of the two-legged final.
-In 1990, they lost a world championship final for the first time in their history.
+Club Olimpia also won the first leg of the two-legged tie.
+In 1990, they lost a decisive world championship match for the first time in their history.
 AC Milan from the Italian Republic, commonly known as Italy, won the game.
-Olimpia lost another world championship final in 2002.
-The Spanish football giants Real Madrid scored twice against Club Olimpia in the final.
-The match took place in the Japanese city of Yokohama.
+Olimpia lost another decisive world championship game in 2002.
+The Spanish football giants Real Madrid scored twice against Club Olimpia in the match.
+The game took place in the Japanese city of Yokohama.

 Roque Luis Santa Cruz Cantero and the national football team of Paraguay